WHAT WAS CLAIMED

 The World Health Organization has gained prominence for its work during the COVID-19 pandemic, which has spawned endless conspiracy theories.

-A video posted to Instagram (archived here) has questioned the global body’s independence, claiming the pharmaceutical industry provides 70 per cent of WHO’s funding.
+A video posted to Instagram (archived here) has questioned the global body's independence, claiming the pharmaceutical industry provides three quarters of WHO's funding.

-However, publicly available financial documents show the majority of WHO’s funding comes from member nations and charity groups, with medicine makers contributing a tiny amount – less than one per cent.
+However, publicly available financial documents show the majority of WHO's funding comes from member nations and charity groups, with medicine makers contributing a tiny amount - less than 0.001 per cent.

 The video is an excerpt of an hour-long interview between Australian anti-vaccine activist Maria Zeee and American physician Ryan Cole.
 AAP FactCheck has previously debunked Zeee's claims about COVID vaccines.